Do You Tip Tattoo Artists? – How Much to Tip a Tattoo Artist

 After that, it gets a little trickier.
 Do you tip the pizza delivery guy?
 Or the hotel staff?
 What about the bartender?

 I’m not much of an authority on pizza delivery, so I’ll let those guys answer that question.
-However, I can tell you exactly what you need to know about tipping the professionals who insert ink into your skin for a living.
+Nevertheless, I can tell you exactly what you need to know about tipping the professionals who insert ink into your skin for a living.

 Do People Tip Tattoo Artists?

 That’s why you don’t tip when you buy your groceries, but you do when you pay someone to deliver a meal right to your front door.
-And you don’t pay when you buy a shirt off the rack, but you do when you ask a hairdresser to give you a haircut that complements your personal style.
+Likewise, you don’t pay when you buy a shirt off the rack, but you do when you ask a hairdresser to give you a haircut that complements your personal style.

 When you step into a tattoo parlor, you’re not doing it to buy a product (unless you’re just there to buy aftercare products, in which case, no, you definitely don’t need to tip).
 Tattoo artists offer the ultimate personalized service: customized art inked right onto your body.
 It makes sense, then, to tip them for the attention, care, and service they give to you as an individual.